marcelomogrovejo/cryptorepopackage/README.md

 ```
 App version: 1.02
 iOS version: 16.1
-Description: When the api receives a complete task request this is not performing any action and the task keeps active.
+Description: When the api request a complete list of cryptocurrencies, nothing is received.
-Steps to reproduce: On the task list, tap the radio button on the right of the task information, the radio button is filled but the task is still active.
+Steps to reproduce: Start the app, observe that nothing is showed on both cryptocurrency list.
 ```

 * Submitting pull requests: <br>